In 2019 we are celebrating 150 years of St Catherine’s being opened.

 11 Llandaff Diocesan emblem stained glass window

 The emblems of the 4 original Welsh dioceses are in round windows in church, but Llandaff was removed for the new entrance and never reinstated due to problems with the architects drawing in the foyer.
-This project will reinstate this stained glass.
+This project to be started in 2020 will reinstate this stained glass.